The Role of Theology in Youth Ministry Curriculum: Why It Matters

 How To Teach Teenagers About Overcoming Comparison Culture

 Comparison is the very atmosphere teenagers today live in.
-Their feeds are full of highlight reels and social hierarchies, all whispering “you’re not enough… unless you become more like them.”
+Their feeds are full of highlight reels and social hierarchies.
+All of these sources whisper “you’re not enough… unless you become more like them.”
 It’s not just draining – it’s spiritually damaging.
-Comparison steals joy, distorts identity, and creates false standards that students try to live up to.
-Psychologists […]
+Comparison steals joy, distorts identity, and creates false standards that students try to live […]

 How to Teach Teenagers About An Everyday Gospel